armory/docs/content/en/continuous-deployment/_index.md

 weight: 10
 no_list: true
 description: >
-  Guides and release notes for Armory Continuous Deployment products including Armory Continuous Deployment Self-Hosted, Armory Operator, and Armory Scale Agent for Spinnaker and Kubernetes.
+  Guides and release notes for Armory Continuous Deployment Self-Hosted and the Armory Operators.
 ---

 ## What is Armory Continuous Deployment?